ITzTravelInTime/CommandSudo/README.md

     return false
 }

+//TODO: Remove this warning when I understood what I need to do
-//If you want to test this for youserself please replace `disk0s1` with the BSD ID of the volume you want to get mounted print("Is the EFI partition now mounted? \((mountEFIPartition("disk0s1") ?
+#warning("If you want to test this for youserself please replace `disk0s1` with the BSD ID of the volume you want to get mounted")
+print("Is the EFI partition now mounted? \((mountEFIPartition("disk0s1") ?
 "Yes" : "No"))")

 ```